-ered by most to be a full sheet.
-The ST-4 sailor sticker sheet measures 5.75" wide by 5.25" high, is also ungummed and on thin paper.
-From John's description to me, the paper sounds thinner than the ST-1 sticker multiple, although we have not had them side by side to compare.
+Kimbrough bought this out of a John W. Kaufmann auction in the mid-1980s and has owned it ever since.
+It is shown on page 275 of the second edition of his Confederate Guidebook.2 It shows 25 subjects and has been considered by most to be a full sheet.
+The ST-4 sailor sticker sheet measures 5.75 inches wide by 5.25 inches high, is also ungummed and on thin paper.

+From Kimbrough's description to me, the paper sounds thinner than the ST-1 sticker multiple, although we have not examined them side-by-side.
 There is a large purple bookseller's handstamp on the back of the ST-4 multiple, which was added some time after the war.